Povaz/LorenzoIlMagnifico/src/main/java/it/polimi/ingsw/pc34/README.md

 5
 You skipped your turn!
 ```
+- If you don't Pass in time, the timer expires and you will be automatically kicked out of the game:

 - Use command /chat to send a message in Chat in any case, with the following pattern:
 ```bash
 /chat messagetosend